samuelclay/turntouch-mac/Modes.md

 # Presentation App

+Present in style with a remote as easy on the eyes are your presentation.
+The presentation app supports both Apple Keynote and Microsoft Office Powerpoint, so you can advance slides up to 36 feet away.

  * [NORTH] Volume up
  * [EAST] Next slide
  * [WEST] Previous slide
  * [SOUTH] Volume down

 # Morning App

+Have your news, weather, transit times, and notifications read to you.
+The morning app gives you a convenient way to hear what's new in the world and to get the information you need to start your day quickly.

  * [NORTH] Public transit times
     - Dropdown: 1st MUNI line (71 bus)